grycap/im-web/README.md

 *   Path of the IM web interface DB.
 The original path will be /var/www/im/im.db but is more secure to move it to a path not in the path of the web server.
     The file and the directory must have write permissions to the web server user.
+    It can be also set a MySQL server URL, using this format: 'mysql://user:pass@mysqlserver/im_web_db'.
+    Use MySQL in case of production instances.
 ```php
 $im_db="/home/www-data/im.db";
 ```